Puerto Rico braces for political upheaval involving governor

-SAN JUAN, Puerto Rico (AP) - Puerto Rico’s governor denied allegations of obstruction of justice late Monday as the main opposition party demanded she be investigated and hinted at a possible impeachment process in what could be the latest round of major political upheaval for the U.S. territory.
+SAN JUAN, Puerto Rico (AP) - Puerto Rico on Tuesday braced for potential political upheaval after the U.S. territory’s governor denied allegations of obstruction of justice while the main opposition party demanded she be investigated and hinted at a possible impeachment process.

-In a brief statement, Gov. Wanda Vázquez for the first time acknowledged an alleged investigation that the island’s Department of Justice is supposedly conducting against her, saying she was never told about it.
-She also denied recently firing the former justice secretary in alleged retribution for leading the investigation.
+In a brief statement issued late Monday, Gov. Wanda Vázquez for the first time acknowledged an alleged investigation that the island’s Department of Justice is supposedly conducting against her, saying she was never told about any investigation.
+She also denied recently firing the former justice secretary in alleged retribution.

 “I will share all details up front as I’ve done my whole career.
 With the truth,” she said.